c0d3-k1ra/Getting-and-cleaning-data/README.md

 * 1. Download source data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 * 2. Unzip to your working directory
+* 4. Keep the data in 'UCI HAR Dataset'
 * 3. Execute the script run_analysis.R from that directory.

 ## <u>Steps Performed</u>